ruthyklein/PracticumProject/README.md

 - Proper data validation and error handling enhance user experience.
 - Deleted employees are logically removed, preserving historical data by changing their status to inactive.

-## Deployment
+# Deployment

-Deploy the application to a public Git repository, with the server-side deployed to Google Cloud Platform or AWS.
-Set up CI/CD processes to automatically detect codebase changes and deploy updates to the cloud environment.
+Deploy the application
+- Components to a public Git repository, with the server-side deployed to Google Cloud Platform or AWS.
+Set up CI/CD processes

 ## Screenshots